Dealing With Aggressive Behavior In Your Cat

 How Should I Introduce My New Cat Into My Feline Family?

-I would maintain that situation for about a week – perhaps more if the resident cats or the newcomer appear tense or agitated, perhaps less if everyone remains mellow.
-After the first day or two, depending on how calm things appear, take two small pieces of your apparel or one of your used small towels.
-Mark them and stroke each cat down with one of them.
-Then place the item in a corner of the living areas of the opposite cats.
-If all goes well, repeat that from day to day until the cats show no interest in sniffing the cloth.
+I would maintain that situation for about a week – perhaps more if the resident cat(s) or the newcomer appears tense or agitated.
+Perhaps a few days less if everyone remains mellow.
+After the first day or two, depending on how calm things appear, take a small piece of your recently worn apparel or one of your used small towels.
+Stroke the new cat down with it.
+Then place the item in a corner of the living areas of the resident cat(s).
+If all goes well, repeat that from day to day until the resident cat(s) show no interest in sniffing the cloth.
 I worry more about cats not getting along that show no interest in sniffing the scents on the cloth than those that do.

 Gradually increase the contact between the cats.
 Perhaps there is enough space under the door to the new cat’s room for your resident cat(s) to explore the new arrival.
 If not, devise some way for the cats to see each other and observe what happens.
 Which one’s tail goes up, which goes flat, whose ears lay back, which if either tenses up, spits or hisses.
 Rubbing the divider or purring is a very positive sign for either cat.
 The one that doesn’t is likely to have the most problematic with the new relationship.
 When you do attempt to allow the cats free access to one another be sure to have extra food stations, litter boxes, water dishes and hiding areas.
 The more the better.
 You will need to chaperone them for a while until you are certain that they have become compatible.
 Play with both cats for short periods.

 Cats that are uncomfortable with each other rarely interact.
-When they do, it is often aggressively over possession of choice resources (food, toys, favorite resting area, etc.) One will often leave the room when the other arrives.
+When they do, it is often aggressively over the possession of choice resources (food, toys, favorite resting area, etc.) One cat will often leave the room when the other cat arrives.
 They tend to watch each other intently giving none of the indications of inter-cat affection I mentioned earlier.
 They are tense when circumstances require that they be in close contact.
 They never sleep near each other nor do they groom each other.
 One or both may loose their toilet training.
 An occasional blink is a sign of a relaxed, contented cat.
 One rarely sees that in a cat uncomfortable in its living arrangements.